See the security gaps that could hurt your business first.

-The baseline is written so leadership can read it, operations can use it, and IT can answer it.
+The baseline is written so leadership can understand it, operations can use it, and IT can answer it.
 No jargon.
-No bloated framework language.
-Just five direct questions that reveal whether the essentials are actually in place.
+No bloated consultancy language.
+Just direct questions around the basics that keep small businesses safer and easier to recover.

-Built for non-technical decision-makers.
+Built for small business decision-makers.
 Easy to forward.
-Hard to answer vaguely.
+Clear to act on.

 Each card flips on click.
 The front asks the question.
-The back explains what a useful answer sounds like.
+The back shows what a real answer should include.

-If your systems were seriously disrupted tomorrow, who decides what is restored first?
+If your systems were disrupted tomorrow, what gets restored first — and who decides?

 Click to reveal what a useful answer sounds like.